FirelyTeam/firely-docs/vonk/configuration/logsettings.rst

 Application Insights
 ^^^^^^^^^^^^^^^^^^^^

-Vonk can also log to Azure Application Insights ("Application Insights Telemetry").
+Firely Server can also log to Azure Application Insights ("Application Insights Telemetry").
 What you need to do:

 #.
 Create an Application Insights instance on Azure.
 #.
 Get the InstrumentationKey from the Properties blade of this instance.